Google Search: Google Discover

 Google Discover, previously known as Google Feed, is a personalized stream of articles, videos, and other news-related content.
 The feed contains a "mix of cards" which show topics of interest based on users' interactions with Google, or topics they choose to follow directly.
-Cards include, "links to news stories, YouTube videos, sports scores, recipes, and other content based on what [Google] determined you're most likely to be interested in at that particular moment."
-Users can also tell Google they're not interested in certain topics to avoid seeing future updates.
+Cards are based on what Google expects you to be interested in at the moment.
+They include links to news stories, YouTube videos, sports scores, and recipes.
+Users can also tell Google when they are not interested in certain topics to avoid seeing future updates.

 Google Discover launched in December 2016 and received a major update in July 2017.
-Another major update was released in September 2018, which renamed the app from Google Feed to Google Discover, updated the design, and adding more features.
+Another major update was released in September 2018, which renamed the app from Google Feed to Google Discover, updated the design, and added more features.

 Discover can be found on a tab in the Google app and by swiping left on the home screen of certain Android devices.
-As of 2019, Google will not allow political campaigns worldwide to target their advertisement to people to make them vote.
+As of 2019, Google does not allow political campaigns worldwide to target their advertisement to people to make them vote.